Burmese phonology: Burmese voicing sandhi

-Burmese exhibits voicing sandhi.
-Traditionally, Burmese has voiced voiceless unaspirated stops into voiced stops, which at first, was allophonic.
+Burmese exhibits consonant mutation in the form of voicing sandhi.
+Speakers from Yangon and Upper Myanmar exhibit more consistent use of voicing sandhi and assimilation than speakers from peripheral regions, though local and individual variation exists.
+In Arakanese (Rakhine), voicing is limited to plain initials, while it is entirely absent in the Intha dialect.
+Traditionally, voiceless unaspirated stops became voiced stops, which at first, was allophonic.
 However, due to the influx of phonemic voiced stops from loan words, and owing to the extension of sandhi to voiceless aspirated stops as well – a feature which does not affect more conservative dialects – sandhi has become an important part of Burmese phonology and word building.
 In brief, the following shifts can occur in MSB: